8:30 AM - 9:00AM - Check-in

 - Box Challenge - Red, White & Blue (garment or outfit sewn by member)

 - Retro/Historical Challenge (garment or outfit sewn by member)

 We will not be hosting a Fashion Revue Workshop this year because of low attendance in past years.

 More information and helpful tips are available at the State Fashion Revue Website such as SFR Modeling Guide, Sewing Skills Progress Chart, Interfacing, and much more.

 Check out the State Fashion Revue Judges Guide for rubrics and more detailed information to guide you with your entries.

 For More Information

-Traditional, See It, Sew It and Upcycled challenge entries must be sewn as part of the member’s Clothing & Textiles project (aka Sewing).
-There are no project requirements for the CS-Purchased category or the Retro/Vintage.
+Traditional, Box Challenge and Retro/Historical challenge entries must be sewn as part of the member’s Clothing & Textiles project (aka Sewing).
+There are no project requirements for the Consumer Science-Purchased category or the Make It Mine Challenge.

 For all entries, the outfit must be produced and modeled by the individual member.